-- (a) an interpersonal conflict between the discloser and another employee; - (b) a decision relating to the engagement, transfer or promotion of the discloser; and - (c) a decision to suspend or terminate the engagement of the discloser, or otherwise to discipline the discloser.
+- 1. An interpersonal conflict between the discloser and another employee; - 2.
+A decision relating to the engagement, transfer or promotion of the discloser; and - 3.
+A decision to suspend or terminate the engagement of the discloser, or otherwise to discipline the discloser.